Wubitcode/SEBAShield/README.md

 Many users cannot easily determine whether a message or link is legitimate.

-SEBA Shield AI helps users evaluate potential threats and understand why content may be dangerous before taking action.
+SEBA Shield  helps users evaluate potential threats and understand why content may be dangerous before taking action.